What counts as antisemitism? Biden nominee Deborah Lipstadt receives hearing on the topic.

 Norman Eisen, who was dubbed “ethics czar” when he was special assistant to President Barack Obama for ethics and government reform, said he expects Lipstadt to encounter debates over the definition of antisemitism.

-He said he agrees with an “imperfect” definition adopted in 2016 by the International Holocaust Remembrance Association.
+He said he agrees with an “imperfect” definition adopted in 2016 by the International Holocaust Remembrance Alliance.
 The IHRA definition includes examples, some of which have been criticized by people on the left as attempts to shut down free speech.
 Among the IHRA’s examples of antisemitism are “applying double standards” to Israel and “claiming that the existence of the State of Israel is a racist endeavor.”

 “Professor Lipstadt will run into these debates.
 She’s more capable of navigating these issues than almost anyone else,” said Eisen, who also served as U.S. ambassador to the Czech Republic from 2011 to 2014.
 “She’s a titan in the field.
 She’s not only written about it, studied and taught the subject for decades, she’s fought against antisemitism and for equal treatment for Jews and for all people.”